 Tea, By Any Other Name

-Tea, or some variation of it, is the word used to describe a beverage made from the leaves of Camellia Sinensis in many languages.
+Tea is the word used to describe a beverage made from the leaves of the Camellia Sinensis plant in many languages.
 In other parts of the world cha and chai are used instead.
 Have you ever wondered why that is?
 Chá, or 茶, is the word for tea in both Mandarin and Cantonese.
 Where it evolved from there had a lot to do with where we got our tea from.

 The Portuguese were among the first Europeans to purchase tea in bulk from China.
 They primarily traded from the Cantonese-speaking port of Macao.
 Tibet, Mongolia, and Russia first encountered tea through caravans over land and so acquired the word chá in much the same fashion.
 This then evolved into chây or chai in many other languages spoken around the world.
-The Portuguese princess Catherine of Braganza is often credited with popularizing tea drinking among England’s upper class after she married King Charles II.
+The Portuguese princess Catherine of Braganza popularized tea drinking among England’s upper class after her marriage to King Charles II.

 |“Macao, View of Two Bays, ca. 1830” Unknown Chinese artist Peabody Essex Museum|

 Dutch traders, on the other hand, most likely encountered the word tê directly through merchants in Fujian Province.
 The port of Amoy (modern-day Xiamen) would have spoken the Amoy dialect of Southern Minnan Chinese at the time.
 It was the Dutch who first brought tea to England and even as far away as New Amsterdam, the colonial settlement that would eventually become New York.
-For this reason, the Min derivative was retained even when England later began trading directly with Canton (modern-day Guangzhou).
+The Min derivative was retained even when England later began trading directly with Canton (modern-day Guangzhou).

 |View of Table Bay with ships of the Dutch East India Company (VOC), c.
 1683.|

 Of course, there are always outliers that don’t seem to follow the same path as most other languages.
 The word for tea in Polish is